Zoom on the Pulsar G10KBN

 The control panel provides the upcoming 6 AC outlets:

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar G10KBN also comes with some accessories: tool kit, funnel and propane hose are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar G10KBN also comes with some accessories: tool kit, propane hose and funnel are included.

 The Pulsar G10KBN is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 Moreover, it features a spark arrestor, so it is adequate for use in forested areas.